techtabor/Tennis-Refactoring-Kata/README.md

 - simplest working and understandable solution
 - clear entry point, gradually more details inside functions
 - shortest is not always the simplest or most understandable
+- you do not have to understand every details before starting to refactor
+- refactor in small steps, never rewrite from scratch

 ---------------------------------------------